NDA II Application Information 2020

 3. In the question papers, wherever necessary, questions involving the metric system of Weights and Measures only will be set.

-4. Candidates must write the papers in their own hand.
+4. Candidates must write the papers in their own hands.
 In no circumstances will they be allowed the help of a scribe to write answers for them.

-5. The Commission has the discretion to fix qualifying marks in any or all the subjects at the examination.
+5. The Commission have the discretion to fix qualifying marks in any or all the subjects at the examination.

-6. The candidates are not permitted to use a calculator or Mathematical or logarithmic table for answering objective type papers (Test Booklets).
+6. The candidates are not permitted to use the calculator or Mathematical or logarithmic table for answering objective type papers (Test Booklets).
 They should not, therefore, bring the same inside the Examination Hall.